Swathikarun/Sample-VPC-Creation/README.md

-# Create VPC using Terraform
+# Create a sample VPC using Terraform

 ## Objective

 Build a tf file to create VPC usig Terraform tool

 ## Prerequisites